asessofia/DocumentSearch/README.md

 How to handle really large files?

-	Answer: There is a method named search_really_large_files  in main.py
+Answer: The method "search_really_large_files" in main.py will handle the large files.

 The idea is: